Apply for an IVA

 • Creditors cannot apply interest and charges following approval.

-• Prevents the creditors included in the arrangement from taking any further action against you.
+• Stops creditors included in the IVA from taking any further action against you.

-• The term of your arrangement is a set period.
+• The term of your IVA is a set period.

 • Affordable monthly repayments.